Logan’s Run is a great example of what passed for Sci-Fi before Star Wars (1977) was released and presents a real 1970s vision of the future.

 Unbelievers go on the run and are hunted down and killed by ‘Sandmen’ – gun-toting cops employed by the city’s computerised overlords as a means of maintaining order – like Michael York’s square-jawed Logan 5 and his partner Francis 7 (Richard Jordan).

 Either way, nobody gets to see 31.

 When Logan discovers a clue about the runners’ hidden citadel, “Sanctuary”, his lifespan is abruptly abbreviated so he can go undercover as a runner – a harsh move that eventually turns Logan against his former superiors.

-In the original novel by George Clayton Johnson and William F. Nolan, this was a population control measure – an idea somewhat buried in the film, which instead concentrates on Logan’s crisis of conscience and on making sure his companion Jenny Agutter’s flimsy chemise gets soaking wet at every opportunity.
+In the original novel by George Clayton Johnson and William F. Nolan, the “Carousel” was a population control measure – an idea somewhat buried in the film, which instead concentrates on Logan’s crisis of conscience and on making sure Jenny Agutter gets her flimsy chemise soaking wet at every opportunity.